 It must be possible to adapt the diagnostic software quickly to new test vehicles and test tasks.
 For reasons of user-friendliness, however, the configuration effort, i.e. the number of parameters that have to be set, must be as low as possible.

 The LEC MCheck software enables comprehensive and reliable monitoring of the measurement online and directly at the test stand.
 The quality of the measured data is displayed in the form of a traffic light, which means that the monitoring of a complex system can be reduced to a single primary parameter to be observed.
 Of course, detailed and extensive detailed results are available for more in-depth analyses, as will be shown below.
 In the case of insufficient measurement data quality, the software is able to identify faulty sensors, so that the correct measures, such as the replacement or recalibration of sensors or measuring devices, can be initiated in a timely manner.

-Modular software architecture for any type of test bench
+Modular software architecture for any type of test bed

-LEC MCheck thus not only supports and relieves the test bench personnel, but also has the potential to make a significant contribution to increasing the overall efficiency of an engine test bench.
+LEC MCheck thus not only supports and relieves the test bed personnel, but also has the potential to significantly contribute to increasing the overall efficiency of an engine test bed.
 In addition, a continuous self-validation of the monitoring quality is performed.
 The user therefore has detailed information available at any time about how well individual sensors or measuring devices can be monitored.

-This function prevents incorrect parameterization of the diagnostic system and also ensures that no false expectations are created.
+This function prevents incorrect parameterization of the diagnostic system and also ensures that no wrong expectations are created.
 The modular concept, as well as the combination of data-based and physical methods, allow a fast and efficient adaptation to special test tasks or new test vehicles.
-Although LEC MCheck was developed specifically for engine test benches, the modular and expandable software architecture also allows it to be used on other test bench systems.
+Although LEC MCheck was developed specifically for engine test beds, the modular and expandable software architecture also allows it to be used on other test bed systems.